Ahmadalmuhidat/Trueface/README.md

 ### Prerequisites
 * **Python 3.9+**: The core language for TrueFace.
-* **Docker**: Essential for containerization and simplified deployment.
-* **MySQL**: The default database for storing attendance data.
+* **MySQL Server**: The default database for storing attendance data.
 While configurable, MySQL is recommended for initial setup.

 ---